DeFinerOrg/DeFiner-1.0-Whitepaper/DeFinerEOS.md

 The deployment process will be totally different between EOS and Etheruem.
 New service deployment process and tool chains would be built from ground.

 ## Implementation Details
-The following EOS smart contract example demostrates that Solidy contract can easiliy be "cloned" to be the C++ class.
+The following EOS smart contract example demostrates that Solidy contract can feasibly be "cloned" to be the C++ class.

 ~~~
 #include <eosiolib/eosio.hpp>